West Hollywood now has the highest minimum wage in the United States - ExBulletin

 Workers in the celebrity-studded city hailed increased wages as the cost of living continues to rise across the county, particularly in California, thanks to inflation.

-A March study by Smart Asset indicated that single-detached homes in Los Angeles, Berkeley and San Diego would need to earn more than $76,000 after taxes to live comfortably.
+A March study of smart asset said single-family homes in Los Angeles, Berkeley and San Diego would need to earn more than $76,000 after taxes to live comfortably.

 In San Francisco, Oakland and Berkeley, residents would need to earn more than $84,000 after taxes to “live comfortably” in the area.